JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 Using semver to version the wrong software is an all too common source of frustration.
 Semver **[can't version](https://semver.org/#spec-item-1)** software that doesn't declare a [public API](#public-api).

-Software **that declares** a public API include libraries and command line applications.
-Software **that doesn't declare** a public API include many games and websites.
+Software **that declare** a public API include libraries and command line applications.
+Software **that don't declare** a public API include many games and websites.
 Consider a blog; unlike a library, it has no public API.
 Other pieces of software cannot access it programmatically.
-As such, [version](#version)s of a blog can't be
+As such, [versions](#version) of a blog can't be
 [backward compatible](#backward-compatible) or incompatible.
-As we'll [explain](#rules-2), semver [version number](#version-number)s depend on backward compatibility.
+As we'll [explain](#rules-2), semver [version numbers](#version-number) depend on backward compatibility.
 Because of this dependence, semver can't version software like blogs.

 ## [Initial Development Phase](https://semver.org/#how-should-i-deal-with-revisions-in-the-0yz-initial-development-phase)
-Now we've explained the basics, let's move on to the use of semver.
+Now that we've explained the basics, let's move on to the use of semver.
 Semver has 3 phases:
 *initial development*, [*pre-release*](#pre-release-phase), and [*production*](#production-phase).
 We begin with the initial development phase.